A little more information about the times and the places featured in my novels.

 Out of the Darkness

-Laura lives in Saffron Hill, Clerkenwell with her mother who is a prostitute and her violent step-father who is also her pimp.
+Laura lives in Saffron Hill, Clerkenwell with her cold and indifferent mother, and her violent father.

 Saffron Hill, depicted the same time as when Laura lived here.